andersthemagi/Sovereign-of-Chaos/README.md

   <h3 align="center">Sovereign of Chaos</h3>

   <p align="center">
     A small-scale bot made in Python, capable of handling several D&D related tasks on Discord.
-Built using Discord.py and hosted on repl.it
+Built using Discord.py and hosted on a Raspberry Pi
   </p>
 </p>